LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ### 2.5 Add reference sequences to the final set

-This step aims to add to the final probe set the reference sequences from the loci that matched the TS in 2.3.
-For some loci, the number of reference sequences coming from the transcriptome dataset is very high.
+This step aims to add the relevant reference sequences (RS) to the final probe set.
+We will only add the RS from loci that matched the TS in 2.3.
-So instead of appending them all to the final set, we just select the transcriptome reference sequences that aligned to a TS.
-On the other hand, for the loci in the final set, we append all the reference sequences coming from the Angio353 (mega353) dataset.
+Some loci have a very high number of transcriptome RS.
+Instead of appending them all to the final set, we just select the transcriptome RS that previously aligned to a TS.
+Concerning the Angio353 RS, no selection was carried out and all of them were appended to the final set, if belonging to a locus present in the final set.

 -   create the `cleaned_sequences_set` folder
 -   concatenate all the cleaned hit `.FNA` files into the file